We're the UC Master Gardener Program of Contra Costa!

 Advice to Grow By...Ask Us!

-The spring season is upon us!
-From mid-March through October we'll be staffing Ask a Master Gardener tables all around the county where you can get free gardening help from UC Master Gardeners right on the spot.
-Check here for lots of upcoming events.
-And, anytime you need help, don't forget that UC Master Gardener advice services are available nearly all year long!
+UC Master Gardener advice and problem diagnosis services are available nearly all year long!
 For problem diagnosis and answers to your gardening questions, just contact our Help Desk.
-The Help Desk is open 50 weeks of the year, Monday through Thursday, from 9:00 am to Noon.
+The Help Desk is open 50 weeks of the year, Monday through Thursday, from 9:00 am to Noon, although closed during the winter holidays.
 You can walk in, call, or email us for help.
 Our mission is to extend our knowledge to YOU.

 For water conservation tips, check out our Drought Tips page, as well as a HOrT COCO Blog entry on Smart Controllers.
 Want a quick and easy fix?
 Many of us have areas of lawn that serve no particular purpose.
 Try sheet mulching unused turf to save water and improve your soil at the same time.

 Speaking of soil...did you know...
 2015 was the International Year of Soils!
-Visit http://www.fao.org/soils-2015/en/ for more information.
+Visit the FAO's soil portal for more information on the International Year of Soils and other topics.
 Most Contra Costa soils contain plenty of the nutrients plants need.
 Keeping your soil healthy will let you cut back drastically on landscape fertilizing.
 Less fertilizing means less watering (and more money in your pocket)!

 # # #